fobnail/docs/docs/architecture.md

 In the case of local provisioning, the Fobnail token takes the platform owner role.
-The Fobnail token does not receive the policies, and default policies policies are used during the attestation.
+The Fobnail token does not receive the policies, and default policies are used during the attestation.

 ### Local platform provisioning diagram